This post may contain affiliate links and ads. Read our disclosure policy here.

 The next day, after texting my friend about our Nissan Sentra ride, I learned the error of our ways.
 I learned that you need to get the service pushed to you.
 Typically this happens automatically when you check-in at one of the included resorts.
 So we made it our mission to try to gain access to the Minnie Vans.
 We asked at the Fort Wilderness front desk and were told, “No. Fort Wilderness guests don’t have access to that service yet.”
 After dinner that day at Ohana we asked the staff at the Polynesian Resort if we could get a code and they said, “No. There is no code.
 It is pushed to you on the app at check-in.”
 No Minnie Van for us that day!

 On our last full day in Disney, we had reservations at the Whispering Canyon Cafe for breakfast.
 We got up and out early, parking our golf cart at the Marina and taking the water taxi to Wilderness Lodge.
 We ate a delicious breakfast (OMG, that all-you-can-eat SKILLET!!) and got ready to head back out for the day.
 I decided to take my chances before we left Wilderness Lodge and try one more time for a Minnie Van.
-I found the front desk and very politely asked if there was any way to get access to a Minnie Van.
+We found the front desk and very politely asked if there was any way to get access to a Minnie Van.
 I explained that it was our last day in the Parks and we had to return our golf cart.
 We had evening Fast Passes at Pandora and were looking at a late night back to the Fort.
 Was there any chance I could get access to the Minnie Van to transport us to and from Animal Kingdom that night?
 And then it happened.
 We were pixie dusted.
 The amazing amazing lovely lady at the Wilderness Lodge desk gave me access to the Minnie Van service.
 YIPPEE!!!!

 I had to laugh when I opened up the Lyft app after she pushed the service to my account – there was an option for a Minnie Van that was almost impossible to miss.
 Had that service been on my Lyft app from the get-go, there’s no way I would have received Michelle-in-the-Nissan-Sentra for a ride.
 Live and learn!